muneebs/csrf-armor/docs/SECURITY.md

 ## Reporting Security Vulnerabilities

-**Security is important to me.** If you find a security vulnerability in CSRF-Lite, I'd appreciate you letting me know privately so I can fix it quickly.
+**Security is important to me.** If you find a security vulnerability in CSRF-Armor, I'd appreciate you letting me know privately so I can fix it quickly.

 ### How to Report